Resistance Distance and Linearized Optimal Transport on Graphs: Characterizations of resistance distance

-Several examples of optimal stopping rules for general distributions are given in \cite{lovasz1995mixing}, and in particular, it is shown thereby that any such $\alpha,\beta$ admit an optimal stopping rule provided $G$ is connected.

-The access time $H(\alpha,\beta)$ has several notable properties, which we summarize in the Proposition below.
-The proofs of these results can be found in \cite{lovasz1995mixing}.
+Several examples of optimal stopping rules for general distributions are given in~\cite{lovasz1995mixing}.
+The authors also show that $\mu,\nu$ always admit an optimal stopping rule achieving the infimum in~\cref{eq:optimal-stopping-rule} as long as $G$ is connected.
+The access time $\Hitting(\mu,\nu)$ has several useful properties, which we summarize in the proposition below (for proofs, we refer the reader to~\cite{lovasz1995mixing}).